Skid Row, Los Angeles: 2010s

+2020s COVID-19 pandemic

+During the COVID-19 pandemic, the requirement of individuals to take down their tents for sidewalk cleanings was suspended, with the intent of not displacing people during the cleanings, which might spread COVID-19.

+Another issue at the time was maintaining hygiene at a time when strict sanitation protocols were recommended.
+An LA Times reporter, James Queally, wrote about the effect of the city's mandated lockdown orders and strict protocols on the citizens.
+The closing down of public restrooms, stores and gyms made it hard for many in the area, primarily the homeless, to clean up.
+In an effort to resolve this, Los Angeles city officials set up 360 hand washing stations and a dozen mobile shower trucks.
+To offer more resources, recreation centers were turned into housing shelters.

 Culture

 Skid Row is home to many artists.
 Due to its location bordering districts such as the Historic Core and the Arts District, Skid Row often hosts events that cross neighborhood borders.
 In 2019, a performance group called the Los Angeles Poverty Department began providing artistic resources to Skid Row, primarily in the form of theater classes and performances.
 Los Angeles Times journalist Margaret Gray claimed that audience members "somehow felt like part of a family" when the performers were on stage and noted "while many charitable organizations focus on warehousing and policing homeless populations, LAPD attempts to remind them of their unique humanity, to empower them to take collective responsibility for their neighborhood and one another's health and safety".
 Since 2009 the organization has also sponsored the Festival for All Skid Row Artists.

 The "Skid Row City Limits Mural" was created solely by volunteers to express the community's feelings about the history and modern state of the neighborhood [see Landmarks].
 The "Dear Neighbor Mural" is another Skid Row art piece, aimed at making housing a right for all citizens.
 In addition, Skid Row Karaoke is a long time tradition of residents, which is weekly and open to all.